Who is eligible to enroll in Summer Session for-credit courses?

 How do I select my courses?

 Select Term 2 credit courses are available to high school students to enroll in as local commuters or as online students.
 Options include courses from across the arts and sciences.
 Carefully review course details and make sure the mode of delivery and meeting schedule is appropriate for your summer plans.
-Questions about specific courses may be directed to Kim Price at firstname.lastname@example.org.
+Questions about specific courses may be directed to firstname.lastname@example.org.